Separate emails limit

 Enabled message fields: Option that controls the availability of the private message and regular message options when composing a Thru message.

-Message Password Instead of Recipient Login:
+Message Password Instead of Recipient Login

-Only available in the web portal, use of message password instead of recipient login is allowed only when Never is selected in the Request Recipient Login setting.
+The use of message password instead of recipient login is allowed only when Never is selected in the Request Recipient Login setting.

 This allows you to set a new password for each email sent out.